odl-user-1752735/CapStoneSolution/Labs/getting-started.md

 By the end of this lab, you will be able to:

-- **Smart Escalation System for Conversational Support**: Set up and test an AI-powered escalation system using Azure OpenAI, Dapr, and Logic Apps to route unresolved queries from a chat interface to a human agent.
+- **Multi-Agent Business Persona Workflow**: Experience a collaborative workflow involving three distinct personas—Software Engineer, Product Owner, and User.
+The Software Engineer writes and submits code, the Product Owner reviews and approves the changes, and upon approval, the solution is automatically pushed to GitHub for deployment and version control.

 ## Prerequisites

 Participants should have:

-- Basic understanding of Azure services such as Azure OpenAI, Cosmos DB, and Service Bus.
+- Basic understanding of Azure services such as Azure OpenAI, and models.
-- Familiarity with Dapr and the pub/sub messaging pattern.
 - Experience with deploying applications using Azure Developer CLI (AZD).
-- Knowledge of Logic Apps and workflow automation.
-- Exposure to conversational AI tools like Chainlit or similar frameworks.
+- Exposure to conversational AI tools like Streamlit or similar frameworks.
-- Basic proficiency in working with APIs and cloud-based integrations.

 ## Explanation of Components

-- **Azure AI Foundry**: A cloud-based platform for developing, deploying, and managing AI models.
-It allows users to configure AI projects, deploy Large Language Models (LLMs), and integrate embedding models to enhance AI applications.
-- **Azure Cosmos DB**: A globally distributed, multi-model NoSQL database service designed for high availability, low latency, and scalability.
-- **Azure Service Bus**: A fully managed message broker that enables reliable communication between distributed applications using queues and topics.
+- **Azure OpenAI**: A cloud-based service that provides access to advanced language models, enabling natural language processing, content generation, and conversational AI capabilities.
+It allows you to integrate powerful AI-driven features into your applications securely and at scale.
 - **Azure Container Apps**: A serverless container hosting service that allows you to deploy and scale microservices and containerized applications without managing infrastructure.
-- **Azure Logic Apps**: A cloud-based workflow automation service that enables you to integrate apps, data, and services using prebuilt connectors and triggers.

 ## Getting Started with the lab